abdoulfataoh/lefaso-net-scraper/README.md

 ## lefaso-net-scraper

-The ultimate library for data scientist to scrape data from [lefaso.net](https://www.lefaso.net)

 ### Description
 lefaso-net-scraper is a robust and versatile Python library designed to efficiently extract articles from the popular online news source, lefaso.net.
-This powerful scraping tool allows users to effortlessly collect article content and data from Internet users’ comments on lefaso.net.
+This powerful scraping tool allows users to effortlessly collect article content and data from Internet users’ comments on [www.lefaso.net](https://www.lefaso.net).

 # Data Format